ironSource/aircon/README.md

 }
 ```

-A good practice for prevnting mocks in release builds is defining all the config mock methods in the same class and ignore it in git.
+A good practice for preventing mocks in release builds is defining all the config mock methods in the same class and ignore it in git.
 In addition, a custom lint check will throw an error if a config mock is defined in a release build.

-Xml injection
+XML injection
 --------
-Aircon is also equipped with XMl injection capabilities.
+Aircon is also equipped with XML injection capabilities.
 Injection for attributes of type String, color and color state list are supported.
 To use XML injection:
 1. Enable XML injection by providing the app R.attr class and a config source: